yagnithegreatest/deutschebanktestapp/README.md

 ## Setup
 Follow these steps to get the app running on your local machine:

-1. Clone this repository: `git clone https://github.com/yourusername/DeutscheBankTestApp.git`
+1. Clone this repository: `git clone git@github.com:yagnithegreatest/deutschebanktestapp.git`
 2. Navigate to the project directory: `cd DeutscheBankTestApp`
-3. Open the project in Xcode: `open DeutscheBankTestApp.xcodeproj`
+3. Open the project in Xcode: `open DeutscheBankTestApp.xcworkspace`
 4. Build and run the project in the iOS Simulator or on a physical device.

 ## Testing